Agriculture, Soil, Fertilizer & Farm Operations calculator

 Inputs explained

-- Tractor fuel use rate: Use tractor monitor data, fuel log, or horsepower-based estimate for the operation.
+- Tractor fuel burn rate: Use tractor monitor data, fuel log, or horsepower-based estimate for the operation.

-- Equipment operating hours: Use engine or field hours for this job or field pass.
+- Operating hours for the job: Use engine or field hours for this job or field pass.

-- Fuel price: Use delivered diesel or fuel price including taxes or surcharges if applicable.
+- Diesel price: Use delivered diesel or fuel price including taxes or surcharges if applicable.

 How to use the result